poppastring/dasblog-core/README.md

 - Port the custom logging solution to use .NET Core
 - DI all the things (avoid massive static objects)
 - WISH: Build on Linux (clone/build)
+- WISH: Docker version with XML files outside in volume mount

 ## Installing the development tools